MaksMykolenko/MaksGames/README.md

-Max Games!
+Maks Games!
-You can download here our games: https://maxmykolenko.github.io/MaxGames/
+You can download here our games: https://maksmykolenko.github.io/MaksGames/